Skip to content

 Offer Fewer Tax Advantages

 UTMA accounts can trigger the kiddie tax rule, which taxes a child’s investments and other unearned income.
-According to 2022 rules, while the first $1,150 of unearned income will not be taxed, the next $1,150 is taxed at the child’s rate.
-Unearned income of $2,300 is taxed at the parents’ rate, and above $2,300 requires a separate tax return.
+According to 2024 rules, while the first $1,300 of unearned income will not be taxed, the next $1,300 is taxed at the child’s rate.
+Unearned income above $2,600 is taxed at the parents’ rate.

 Limit Control Until Age of Majority